Last Updated on November 8, 2024 by Laila Oliveira

 It’s always scary to leave your homeland and live independently elsewhere.
 However, I’ve felt grateful for the people around me every single day.

 The hospitality I experience is so heartwarming, and that’s just how Portuguese people are!
-I was lucky enough to be welcomed into a Portuguese family who live next to me.
+I was lucky enough to be welcomed into a Portuguese family who lived next to me.
 They’ve taught me more about Portuguese culture than I could ever learn on my own.
 For example, the importance and value of family time.

 A nice gesture is to bring flowers, chocolates, or candy for your hosts – or even extend a return invitation for the next lunch.